xinkecf35/overthinkingcode/assets/_posts/2021/2021-12-31-experience-with-chalice-part-2.md

 ---

-This blog post is a continuation of a previous blog post titled [Hitting the Limits of Simple: Working with AWS Chalice Part 1][1] If you haven't read that post already, I would suggest reading it for the full context.
-The TL;DR is we have jammed Chalice and Please together to get it to produce a deployment package and infrastructure to deploy; we need to do that now.
+This blog post is a continuation of a previous blog post titled [Hitting the Limits of Simple: Working with AWS Chalice Part 1][1].
+If you haven't read that post already, I suggest reading it for the full context.
+The TL;DR is we have jammed Chalice and Please together to get it to produce a deployment package along with infrastructure to deploy; we need to deploy that infrastructure now.

 ## Disclaimer

 So like in the previous post, let me start with a disclaimer that is me trying to stay within the set of tooling that my company already has for deploying projects to AWS.
-It is likely you don't need to get this deep though I'll cover that particular subject at the end.
+You probably don't need to get this deep though I'll cover that particular subject at the end.
 With that out of the way, let's continue.

 ## Terraform Integration and Limitations

 A key selling point about Chalice is that it can do a one-touch deployment of whatever you need to your AWS account based on your code.
-In my case, that means all the resource definitions needed to deploy Lambda, and API Gateway.
+In my case, that means all the resource definitions needed to deploy Lambda and API Gateway.

-However, if you want, you can tell Chalice to just produce the deployment package and the IaC without actually applying them to your account.
-A nice touch is that you can choose between CloudFormation or Terraform.
+However, if you want, you can tell Chalice to produce the deployment package and the IaC without actually applying them to your account.
+A nice touch is that you can select between CloudFormation or Terraform for the generated IaC.

 However, a Lambda function and API Gateway an app does not make.
 Like many apps, we needed a database and thus wanted to add more resource definitions.
 And this is where things start to break down.

-If you're using CloudFormation, you can ask Chalice to merge a CloudFormation template to include additional resources and reference them throughout the IaC.
+If you're using CloudFormation, you can ask Chalice to merge a CloudFormation template to include additional resources and reference them throughout the template.
 However, if you're using Terraform, as we elected to do, you're pretty much on your own.

-On top of that, it's somewhat difficult to override specific settings of the resources it does define.
-Where I work, all deployed resources are expected to be tagged with metadata for inventory and governance purposes.
-Also, if we can tag the relevant resources appropriately, there are company-wide resources we can attach to our resources as well.
+On top of that, it's difficult to override specific settings of the resources it does define.
+Where I work, all deployed resources must be tagged with metadata for inventory and governance purposes.
+Additionally, we wanted to be able to apply specific tags to certain resources to take advantage of some already present automation in our account.

 In short, we needed to do two things: